 It was in the early 1930s when studies have uncovered the ability of anabolic steroids to facilitate skeletal muscle growth, thus leading to the use and abuse of bodybuilders, weightlifters, and even athletes of this compound.

-Although it is prohibited, many athletes often choose to use this because of its effects on the muscle mass and strength, as well as agility and overall performance.
+Although it is prohibited, many athletes especially in America, Canada, and the UK often choose to use this because of its effects on muscle mass and strength, as well as agility and overall performance.